pamlu-writer/LAMP/docs/deploy-moodle.md

 # Deploy Moodle on LAMP Stack to Azure

-After following the steps in this this document you will have a new Moodle instance, ready to host your application at sclae.
+After following the steps in this this document you will have a new Moodle instance, ready to host your application at scale.
 The filesystem behind it is mirrored for high availability and optionally backed up through Azure.